BestTimesToVisit.com Logo

 Frequently Asked Questions

-You're wise to look beyond the usual suspects!
-I absolutely adore the Cilento Coast in Campania, south of Salerno.
-It's a UNESCO World Heritage site with stunning beaches, ancient Greek ruins at Paestum, and charming villages like Pioppi, where the Mediterranean diet was famously studied.
-It feels like stepping back in time, with a genuine local vibe.
+You absolutely must explore the Cilento Coast in Campania, south of Salerno.
+It's a UNESCO World Heritage site with stunning, rugged coastline, ancient Greek ruins at Paestum, and charming fishing villages like Pioppi, which is famous for the Mediterranean diet.
+It offers that authentic, unspoiled Italian coastal experience without the throngs.

 How many days do you need in Southern Italy, Italy?